 English is the most-spoken language in the world, and it can be found spread far and wide.
-While there’s no official, one language for the planet, English is often used to communicate across nations.
+While there’s no official, single language for the planet, English is often used to communicate across nations.

 This is because of a number of historical factors, most notably the patterns of colonialism by English speakers.
 Did you know English is by far the world’s most studied language?
 And that 20% of the world speaks it!
-This makes it for native English speakers job hunt much easier if, for example, they are moving with spouses from the UK to Eastern Europe.
+This makes it for native English speakers’ job hunt much easier – if, for example, they are moving with spouses from the UK to Eastern Europe.

 As popular destinations such as Warsaw, Krakow, and Wroclaw are hotspots for ENGLISH LANGUAGE SPEAKERS employment.
-You’ll also enjoy a lower cost of living than most European countries, have the chance to learn a new language, and, thanks to Poland’s central location, experience the mix of the western and eastern European cultures.
+You’ll also enjoy a lower cost of living than most European countries, have the chance to learn a new language, and, thanks to Poland’s central location, experience the mix of western and eastern European cultures.